Hanging coffins: China's mysterious sky graveyards

 No protection?

-Earlier this year, I inadvertently rekindled Wang's interest in China's hanging coffins when I shared some photos of the caskets in a cave in Guizhou which I came across unexpectedly during a trip to the province in 2016.
+Earlier this year, I inadvertently rekindled Wang's interest in China's hanging coffins when I shared some photos of the caskets in a cave in Guizhou I came across unexpectedly during a trip to the province in 2016.

 Never having heard of hanging coffins in this area, Wong set out from his China field office in Kunming in the neighboring province of Yunnan with a small team to find out more.
 The cave where the coffins are located is only accessible by river, which emerges from the spectacular limestone cave where the coffins are stacked.